-- Pupils should report bullying incidents to a member of staff or someone who they can trust. - Parents reporting any bullying incidents must use the attached form also available in the school office. - In cases of bullying, the incidents will be recorded by staff on DCPRO and addressed initially by the class teacher, followed by the following individuals if an incident is not then resolved Safeguarding Officer, Senior Leaders and ultimately the Headteacher. - In cases of bullying, parents of the pupils accused of bullying will be informed and will as necessary be asked to come in to a meeting to discuss the problem. - Appropriate feedback will be given to parents reporting bullying in a timely manner. - The academy accepts that any child could display bullying behaviour, and our approach is to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.
+- Pupils should report bullying incidents to a member of staff or someone who they can trust. - Parents reporting any bullying incidents must report concerns to class teacher or member of SLT. - In cases of bullying, the incidents will be recorded by staff on DCPRO and addressed initially by the class teacher, followed by the following individuals if an incident is not then resolved Safeguarding Officer, Senior Leaders and ultimately the Headteacher. - In cases of bullying, parents of the pupils accused of bullying will be informed and will as necessary be asked to come in to a meeting to discuss the problem. - Appropriate feedback will be given to parents reporting bullying in a timely manner. - The academy accepts that any child could display bullying behaviour, and our approach is to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.